How to use the Trip Manager

 Use New Trip when you want to leave the current trip behind and start fresh.

-- you want a clean planning workspace
+- you want a new planning workspace

 If the current workspace has unsaved changes, the Trip Manager may ask whether you want to save before continuing.

-Button: Save to Active Trip
+Button: Save

 Use it when: